roboconf/roboconf.github.io/en/user-guide/graph-definition.md

 * **imports** lists the variables this components needs to be resolved before starting.
 Variable names are separated by commas.
 They are also prefixed by the component that exports them.
 As an example, if Tomcat exports the *ip* variable, then a depending component will import *Tomcat.ip*.

+> A component instance will not be able to start until all its runtime dependencies are resolved.
+> It means all the variable it imports must be exported by another instance.
+If one variable has no value,
+> then it cannot start.

+Import can also be marked as **optional**.
+In this case, the instance will be able to start even if the imported variables are not resolved.
+As an example, if you think to a cluster mode, a cluster member may need to know where are the other members.

+	ClusterMember {
+		alias: a Cluster member;
+		exports: varA, varB;
+		imports: ClusterMember.varA (optional), ClusterMember.varB (optional);
+	}

 ## Facets